RicVic95/Project-Portfolio/README.md

 - Integrated social campaigns into tourism routes, allocating 20% of revenue to causes like rehabilitation and women empowerment.
 This approach generated over 10,000 euros, built partnerships with academic institutions, and increased awareness of sustainability in tourism.
 - Validated our business concept through iterative testing.
 Using a mix of cold and warm outreach, I successfully connected with leading European tourism universities known for travel-related education programs.

-### Projects
+### Data Science Projects
 - Project Notebooks: This repository contains several small-scale project notebooks that demonstrate skills in Python and SQL for Data Science.
+[Repository](https://github.com/RicVic95/portfolio)
 - Ames Housing Data (In progress): ML project that predicts a house price using historical sales data, project uses linear regression models and decision tree algorithms.
+[Repository](https://github.com/RicVic95/Ames-Housing-Data)
 - Building a Fitness Tracker (In Progress): Process, visualize, and model accelerometer and gyroscope data to create a machine learning model that can classify barbell exercises and count repetitions (code along).
+[Repository](https://github.com/RicVic95/Fitness-Tracker)

 ### Education
 BSc.
 Business Management | Nova School of Business and Economics (_January 2020_)